Vietnam is one of the most esteemed travel destinations in Asia and is well-known for its culture and cuisine.

 Even if it, obviously, lacks Hanoi's charm, it is nevertheless worthwhile to see and will probably be on your agenda.

-Along with the Ho Chi Minh City museum and the Reunification Palace, there is also the bustling Ben Thanh market where you may try some Vietnamese cuisine.
+Ho Chi Minh City museum and the Reunification Palace, there is also the bustling Ben Thanh market where you may try some Vietnamese cuisine.

 You can take some time to browse the various art galleries and shops where young people are copying well-known works of art.